vercel/next.js/docs/advanced-features/custom-document.md

 ## Customizing `renderPage`

-> **Note:** This is advanced and only needed for libraries like CSS-in-JS to support server-side rendering.
+> **Note**: This is advanced and only needed for libraries like CSS-in-JS to support server-side rendering.
 This is not needed for built-in `styled-jsx` support.

 For [React 18](/docs/advanced-features/react-18.md) support, we recommend avoiding customizing `getInitialProps` and `renderPage`, if possible.